jenkinsci/parallels-desktop-plugin/README.md

 Requirements:
 * [Jenkins LTS](https://jenkins-ci.org/changelog-stable), 1.609.2 or later.
 Previous versions may work, but are not tested
-* [Parallels Desktop 11](http://www.parallels.com/products/desktop/) Pro or Business edition
+* [Parallels Desktop](http://www.parallels.com/products/desktop/), 11 or later.
+Pro or Business edition

 ## Configuration ##